ChrisDeFreitas/autoMenu.js/README.md

 Notes
 ---
 - menu templates are standard HTML files, so they can be edited/copied/... easily
-- the exported HTML control may possess STYLE tags
+- the imported HTML control may contain STYLE tags
 - Javscript in templates will not load--use an external .js file.
 - example Javascript document:  http://connexions.org/autoMenu/cxAutoMenu.js
 - example menu template:  http://connexions.org/autoMenu/Templates/T_CxTopMenu.html